Hans-Wurst-21/ioBroker.bitaxe/README.md

 # BitaxeOS Mining Adapter for ioBroker

 The Bitaxe adapter integrates the Bitaxe Miner into ioBroker, allowing users to monitor and manage their mining operations efficiently.
-Adjust the frequency of the ASIC during operation.
+Adjust the frequency and Core-Voltage of the ASIC during operation.

 It should work with all Bitaxes.
 However, I cannot promise it!